 Why is it so hard for some people to say they’re sorry?
 It’s remarkable how difficult these two simple words can be to say out loud.

 Recently, I was confronted with a friend who refused to say she was sorry for having misplaced an object she borrowed from me.
 It wasn’t there when I needed it; so what?
-A simple “I’m sorry” would have put the whole thing to bed in a few seconds.
+A simple “I’m sorry” would’ve put the whole thing to bed in a few seconds.
 But those two words were never going to be said, and I, in my less-evolved incarnation, was left exasperated, angry, and demanding an apology for something I didn’t really care about.

 The Psychology of Sorry